All Roll Calls

 5 provisions identified: 2 benefits, 2 costs, 1 mixed.

-The law sets firm filing deadlines for private investor lawsuits under Tennessee securities law.
-You must sue before the earlier of two dates: five years after the act, or two years after you discover the facts (or should have with reasonable care).
-Claims filed after the earlier deadline are barred.
+Private securities lawsuits must be filed by the earlier of: five years after the act, or two years after you discover the facts (or should have discovered them with reasonable diligence).
+If you miss the earlier date, the claim is barred.

 Republican • House